CodingItWrong/nativeup/README.md

   - `@codingitwrong/react-login` for the login form
   - `@reststate/mobx` for the data layer
 - Testing
-  - Jest unit testing
+  - Mocha unit testing
-  - `react-native-testing-library` component testing
+  - Enzyme component testing
   - Detox end-to-end testing

 To learn more about these testing tools, visit [reactnativetesting.io](https://reactnativetesting.io)